 Music Centre Coordinator

-Christine is the DMC Co-ordinator and is involved in most aspects of organisation: communication, social media, concert and event preparation, finance, data collation, occasional photography, supporting conductors, and most importantly helping families and students whenever possible.
+Melanie is the DMC Co-ordinator and is involved in most aspects of organisation: communication, social media, concert and event preparation, finance, data collation, occasional photography, supporting conductors, and most importantly helping families and students whenever possible.
+She works closely with Bex to enable the centre to run smoothly and efficiently.

 Please contact us if you are interested in becoming a trustee in the future, or would like to volunteer with general support including the DMC library, concerts - raffle stalls and front of house